 National Agency for the Prohibition of Traffic in Persons and Other Related Matters (NAPTIP), Nigeria

-This practice represents a significant effort to combat trafficking in persons through setting up a specialised national agency with the mandate to investigate cases of human trafficking, prosecute perpetrators, and counsel and rehabilitate victims, all in the context where an appropriate national legal framework based on international norms in relation to anti-trafficking is in place.
+This practice represents a significant effort to combat trafficking in persons through setting up a specialized national agency with the mandate to investigate cases of human trafficking, prosecute perpetrators, and counsel and rehabilitate victims.

 - Responsible Organizations: The NAPTIP is the governmental agency of Nigeria that implements, manages and enforces the Trafficking in Persons (Prohibition) Law Enforcement and Administration Act (2003).
 (Government)